amouro/drupalden_iwakuni_2023/section-3.md

 </video>

 <!--
-This is a short clip shows "how we type the search keyword in the autocompleted search box in Japanese" What do you find in this clip?

-- Input Chinese or Japanese Kanji requires one to four or even more phonetic elements
+In the clip, it shows that inputting Japanese Kanji requires typing one to four, or even more phonetic elements.

-- There are different words in Kanji which has the same pronouciation
+Additionally, there are different words in Kanji which have the same pronunciation.

-So, there is a problem here that is annoying to CJK users.
-The search box triggers the search too early before the actual keyword is completed.
+This can lead to an issue in the search box where the search is triggered too early before the actual keyword is completed, which can be annoying for the users.

-This can be improved by implementing special JavaScript event method.
+This issue can be improved by implementing a special JavaScript event method to wait for the completion of the keyword input before triggering the search.

 <b>Next slide >>>>></b>
 -->